Come out of the terminal and meet the staff holding a sign “ANUR TOUR” or with your name on it.

 Come out of the terminal to meet the driver and guide at the meeting zone.

-Drive to Muynak via beautiful Red Canions with beautiful and unusual Martian landscape.
-Arrival in Muynak city that used to be one of the richest city in the delta of Amu-darya,” the gates to Uzbekistan from the sea”.
-Nowadays there is only cemetery of Dead Sea.
+Transfer to Muynak via beautiful Red Canyons with the beautiful and unusual Martian landscape.
+Arrival in Muynak city that used to be one of the richest cities in the delta of Amu-darya,” the gates to Uzbekistan from the sea”.
+Nowadays there is only ship cemetery of Aral Sea 200 kilometers from the present seashore.

 - Visit to Savitsky Museum exhibiting a unique collection of antiques of Khorezm and Karakalpak, Uzbek fine arts and second largest collection of Russion avant- garde works after Russian Museum in Saint Petersburg.